Comprehensive Services and Advice

 We are able to carry out most laboratory tests without the need to take your pet from the comfort of their own home.
 We will contact you with pathology results within a short time-frame.
 We can then discuss the results and further treatment.

 Our Vans come equipped and able to run basic diagnostics on your pet.
-We also are able to collect blood or other diagnostic samples from your pet – these will be couriered to an IDEXX laboratory on the same day.
+We also are able to collect blood or other diagnostic samples from your pet – these will be couriered to our preferred laboratory on the same day.

 This particular at home service will greatly benefit those pets that require regular blood tests (for example pets with Epilepsy or Hyperthyroidism).